GabiKlb/sql-data-warehouse-project/README.md

 DATA WAREHOUSE AND ANALYTICS PROJECT

-Building a modern data warehouse with SQL Server, including ETL processes, data modeling, and analytics
+Building a modern data warehouse with PostgreSQL, including ETL processes, data modeling, and analytics

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.